AnasImloul/domjudge-cli/README.md

 # dom-cli

-`dom-cli` is a command-line tool for setting up and managing coding contests in DOMjudge. `dom-cli` enables you to define one or more contests along with their problems, teams, and outputs using simple configuration files.
-With its incremental update mechanism, you can modify contest settings without restarting the DOMjudge server, thereby preserving volatile data and avoiding lengthy re-deployments.
+`dom-cli` is a command-line tool for setting up and managing coding contests in **DOMjudge**.
+It enables you to **declaratively define infrastructure, contests, problems, and teams** using simple configuration files.

+With its incremental update mechanism, you can modify contest settings without restarting the DOMjudge server — preserving live data and avoiding lengthy redeployments.

+---

 ## Key Features

-- Declarative Multiple Contest Definitions: Define multiple contests within a single YAML config file.
-- Grouped Contest Resources: Each contest entry includes its own problems, teams, and contest-specific configuration for clearer and more intuitive management.
+- **Declarative Infrastructure and Contest Management:** Use YAML files to describe the full environment.
+- **Infrastructure as Code:** Manage DOMjudge servers and judgehosts with a single command.
+- **Problemset Validation:** Validate your problem solutions against expected outcomes easily.
-- Incremental Updates: Apply only the changes that have been made without restarting the DOMjudge server.
+- **Incremental Updates:** Apply only the changes needed, no server restarts.
-- Flexible Input Formats: Supports YAML for configurations and TSV/CSV for team definitions.
+- **Flexible Input Formats:** Supports YAML for configs and TSV/CSV for team definitions.
+- **Safe Live Operations:** Built for zero-downtime contest management.

+---

 ## Installation